Answer true or false to these statements as they relate to Millennials:

 - They spend all their time online and live their lives onscreen.

-- They have the shortest attention spans in human history.
+- They have the shortest attention spans in all of human history.

 - They're entitled and materialistic.